z-katas/arch-katas-dcc/other-services/infrastructure-services.md

     * No. of API requests
     * Success and failure rates
     * Response times
-2. Store the metrics to a time series database
+2. Store the metrics in a time-series database

 ### Monitoring and Alerting systems